recallai/botless-recorder-from-scratch/README.md

 This is a local macOS meeting recorder for Google Meet built with Electron and a native Swift capture helper.

-If you want the full project write-up, read the blog post on how to [record meeting without bots](https://www.recall.ai/blog/how-i-built-a-botless-meeting-recorder-from-scratch).
+If you want the full project write-up, read the blog post on how to [record meetings without bots](https://www.recall.ai/blog/how-i-built-a-botless-meeting-recorder-from-scratch).

 ## What it does